Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 ## Save data

-Now I will save the preprocessed data into a new CSV file for analysis and modeling.
+Now I will store the preprocessed data in a MySQL database for further analysis and modeling.

 ``` r
 #Load the RMySQL package